 Here are some tips for boosting growth after your hostas have been damaged:

 In the autumn months, your hostas are unlikely to regrow.
-You shouldn’t worry, however, as the foliage naturally dies back at the end of the growing season anyway.
-The root system is still alive under the soil’s surface, and your plant will likely return next spring.
+You shouldn’t worry, however, as the foliage naturally dies back at the end of the growing season, anyway.
+The root system is still alive under the soil’s surface, and your plant will probably return next spring.

 So long as the root system is intact, hostas can take plenty of damage to their foliage.
 Make sure your damaged hosta has plenty of water and nutrients as it regrows.

 Damage doesn’t have to be the end for your hosta garden.
-Whether your hostas were attacked by deer, weather, or other wildlife, give some time and care will help them make a recovery.
+When your hostas are attacked by deer, weather, or other wildlife, giving them some time and care will help them make a recovery.